Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Update Item to save the changes.

 Insert the second LedOff drawing.
-You can either add a popZero and another pushZero, or it is easier just add another pushZero which will inherit the 0.5 scaling and Y translation that currenlty in effect.
+You can either add a popZero and another pushZero, or it is easier just add another pushZero which will inherit the 0.5 scaling and Y translation that currently in effect.

 This will keep the LedOff drawing with the same scale and Y position as the LedOn drawing.
-The new pushZero has an X translation of 33 to position the LedOff to the right of the LedOn dwg.

-Finally add an indexed label to the main drawing to show the current state of the Led on or off.
+Add two popZeros to restore the original (0,0) position and scaling of 1.0 and add an indexed label to the main drawing to show the current state of the Led on or off.
 It is indexed because the label will be updated with the current led state.

 Remember you can use floating point numbers for the X,Y positions to put the label just where you want it.